RTEdbg/RTOS_trace/FreeRTOS/RTOS_Error_Handling_and_Reporting.md

 ```
 The `configASSERT` macro is used extensively throughout FreeRTOS to check for the presence of fatal errors.
 This means that the function `Kernel_error()` will be called from many different locations (over 200 in the present FreeRTOS version).
 In order to distinguish which part of the kernel initiated the call, this function logs the value of the Program Counter (PC) as it was when the function was invoked.

-For some processors, the return address is saved on the stack, while on ARM Cortex, it is saved in the LR (Link Register), and on RISC-V, it is saved in the **ra** (return address) register, and so on.In the example above, the `__get_LR()` function is used, which is suitable for processors with ARM Cortex M cores.
+For some processors, the return address is saved on the stack, while on ARM Cortex, it is saved in the LR (Link Register), and on RISC-V, it is saved in the **ra** (return address) register, and so on.
+In the example above, the `__get_LR()` function is used, which is suitable for processors with ARM Cortex M cores.
 Few other options are provided below.
 However, there is no standard method that would be suitable for all processor types and compilers.

 **Format code for the RTE_MSG1() macro:**
 ```
 // MSG1_KERNEL_ERROR "Kernel_error() called from address 0x%08X"
-* And optionally put the same info to the RTOS_ERRORS file also. */
+/* And optionally put the same info to the RTOS_ERRORS file also. */
 // >RTOS_ERRORS "%N %t Kernel_error() called from address 0x%08X\n"
 ```
 **Example:** In the case where the `Main.log` file contains a record for the format code `MSG1_KERNEL_ERROR` and the address printed is 0x24002962.
 You have to look into the assembly list file (for GCC this is ProjectName.list) and search for this address.
 Using this information we then determine the name of the function in which the error was detected—in our case, that is `prvDeleteTCB()` in the example shown.